Skip to content

 Find the full printable recipe with specific measurements below.

-• Old-fashioned rolled oats: Love the texture of these oats.
-You won’t get the same from quick oats or instant oats because they absorb liquid differently.
+• Old-fashioned rolled oats: These add a nice classic chewy texture!
+You won’t get the same from quick oats or instant oats.

 • Molasses: This is an optional ingredient used to give the iced oatmeal cookies an extra level of flavor.
-You can also do this with maple syrup if you prefer.
-If going with molasses, stick with dark molasses rather than the more intense blackstrap molasses.
+Use dark molasses rather than the more intense blackstrap molasses.

-• All-purpose flour: For amazing texture, be sure to measure the flour accurately using a scale or the spoon and level method which I go through in detail for you.
-It’s a great tool to have for any baking recipe that uses flour.
+• All-purpose flour: For amazing texture, be sure to measure the flour accurately using a scale or the spoon and level method.

 • Pulse the oats.
 First things first, we want textural cookies so we’re pulsing only a cup of the oats until they are broken.
 The rest we leave whole.
 We don’t want to turn it into flour so be careful not to pulse it too long.